rmorales-iaa/debian_lemon/README_lemon_docker.md

 Please review the scritp to adapt properly the shared directories between host and container.

-The dependences required by lemon are too old (2017 or older) and the docker can not solve it, so onelemon commands does not work: mosaic
-This means that the user must solve align the images without lemon help.

 ## Example of running lemon astrometry using docker script
 #start the container in the image